-Anne Treisman: Pioneer of Attention and Perception Research
+Anne Marie Treisman: Pioneer in Selective Attention and Visual Perception

 Introduction

-Anne Treisman (1935-2018) was a distinguished cognitive psychologist whose research on attention and perception revolutionized the field of cognitive psychology.
-Her most significant contribution, the Feature Integration Theory, provided a framework for understanding how humans process visual stimuli and focus their attention.
+Anne Marie Treisman (1935-2018) was a renowned cognitive psychologist whose groundbreaking work on selective attention, visual attention, and perception helped shape modern cognitive neuroscience.
+Her influential theories, including the Attenuation Model and Feature Integration Theory, revolutionized how researchers understand the selection process of relevant stimuli and the handling of unattended messages in a complex environment.
 Treisman's work has had a lasting impact on how we understand selective attention, perception, and the mechanisms that allow individuals to navigate complex environments.

-Anne Marie Treisman was born on February 27, 1935, in Wakefield, Yorkshire, England.
+Born on February 27, 1935, in Wakefield, Yorkshire, England, Anne initially pursued a bachelor’s degree in modern languages at Cambridge University.
 She earned her bachelor's degree in modern languages from Cambridge University in 1956 but soon realized her true passion lay in psychology.
 Treisman pursued her doctoral studies at the University of Oxford, where she received her Ph.D. in 1962 under the supervision of renowned psychologist Richard Gregory.

 Contributions to Cognitive Psychology